availproject/avail-light/README.md

 While the guidelines here a blurry, here are a few points:

 - Dependency injection is almost always a bad thing.
+As such, any complex trait definition ("complex" here meaning "more complex than the ones found in the standard library such as `Clone` or `Eq`") is forbidden.
 - Exposing `Arc`s in your public API is almost always a bad thing.

 ## Assumption that specs will not change